ZacharyKeatings/grout/README.md

 Please help by verifying if it works on other devices!

 1. Own a supported device running muOS.
-2. Download the [latest Grout release](https://github.com/rommapp/grout/releases/latest) for muOS (look for `Grout.muxapp`).
+2. Download the [latest Grout release](https://github.com/rommapp/grout/releases/latest/download/Grout.muxapp) for muOS.
-3. Transfer the `Grout.muxapp` file to SD1 `(mmc)/ARCHIVE` on your device.
+3. Transfer the `Grout.muxapp` file an `ARCHIVE` folder on your device.
+    - `/mnt/mmc/ARCHIVE` or `/mnt/sdcard/ARCHIVE`
 4. Go to Applications and launch Archive Manager.
-5. Select [SD1-APP] Grout from the list and let it extract to your applications directory.
+5. Select `[SDX-APP] Grout` from the list and let it extract to your applications directory.
 6. Exit Archive Manager.
 7. Find an [input mapping config](/.github/resources/input_mappings) for your device.
     - If one does not exist, please try one for a different device.
     - If that does not work,
       please [create an issue](https://github.com/rommapp/grout/issues/new?template=button-mapping-request.md).
-    - A first launch setup process is in the works but is not ready for prime-time.
+    - A first launch setup process is in the works but is not ready for primetime.
-8. Save the input mapping JSON file as `input_mapping.json` and transfer it to SD1 `(mmc)/Applications/Grout` on your device.
+8. Save the input mapping JSON file as `input_mapping.json` and transfer it to `/MUOS/application/Grout`.
+    - `/mnt/mmc/MUOS/application` or `/mnt/sdcard/MUOS/application`
 9. Select `Apps` on the Main Menu, launch Grout, and enjoy!

 **Note:** Grout does not support downloading art on muOS.
 This will be added in a future release.

----

 ## Need Help?
 Find a Bug?
 Have an Idea?

 Please [create an issue](https://github.com/rommapp/grout/issues/new/choose).
 Be sure to fill out the template completely!

----

 ## Spread joy!